PradheepShrinivasan/PradheepShrinivasan.github.io/Link.md

 2.Similar to the package management software in linux distributions like apt,rpm which helps to install all open source packages, the macos equivalent is [brew](http://brew.sh/).
 Its a must if you are a developer of unix.

+## Database

+If you are one of the few who loves how databases work and debunk their claim of their product look at this [blog](https://aphyr.com/)